Why the Same Thing Ruins Your Day… but Not Someone Else's

 Small shifts matter more than big ones

-It's what your mind decides it means.
+It is what your mind decides it means.

 Quick questions